 The following adverse reactions, not already listed, were reported to be drug-related by the investigator in ≥ 1% of patients: erectile dysfunction, gynecomastia, hyperhidrosis, testicular atrophy, and diarrhea.

 The safety of FIRMAGON administered monthly was evaluated further in an extension study in 385 patients who completed the above active-controlled trial.
-Of the 385 patients, 251 patients continued treatment with FIRMAGON and 135 patients crossed over from treatment with leuprolide to FIRMAGON.
+Of the 385 patients, 251 patients continued treatment with FIRMAGON and 135 patients crossed over treatment from leuprolide to FIRMAGON.
 The median treatment duration on the extension study was approximately 43 months (range 1 to 58 months).
-The most common adverse reactions reported in ≥ 10% of the patients were injection site reactions (e.g., pain, erythema, swelling, induration or inflammation), pyrexia, hot flush, weight loss or gain, fatigue, increases in serum levels of hepatic transaminases and GGT.
+The most common adverse reactions reported in > 10% of the patients were injection site reactions (e.g., pain, erythema, swelling, induration or inflammation), pyrexia, hot flush, weight loss or gain, fatigue, increases in serum levels of hepatic transaminases and GGT.
 One percent of patients had injection site infections including abscess.
 Hepatic laboratory abnormalities in the extension study included the following: Grade ½ elevations in hepatic transaminases occurred in 47% of patients and Grade 3 elevations occurred in 1% of patients.

-Decreased bone density has been reported in the medical literature in men who have had orchiectomy or who have been treated with a GnRH agonist.
+Changes in bone density: Decreased bone density has been reported in the medical literature in men who have had orchiectomy or who have been treated with a GnRH agonist.
 It can be anticipated that long periods of medical castration in men will result in decreased bone density.

 Anti-degarelix antibody development has been observed in 10% of patients after treatment with FIRMAGON for 1 year.
 There is no indication that the efficacy or safety of FIRMAGON treatment is affected by antibody formation.

 Read the Firmagon (degarelix for injection) Side Effects Center for a complete guide to possible side effects